 No disclosure of whether AI-processed data is shared with third parties.

-General data sharing disclosures exist but do not specifically address data shared through AI systems or with AI providers.
+General data-sharing disclosures exist but do not specifically address data shared via AI systems or with AI providers.

-Specifically discloses what data is shared with AI providers, for what purposes, under what contractual protections, and whether AI providers may retain or reuse the data for their own purposes (including model training).
+Specifically discloses what data is shared with AI providers, purposes, contractual protections, and whether providers may retain/reuse it (incl. for training).

 P2-09Model Cards or System Documentation10 pts